-I’ve heard about Imposter Syndrome many times, I’ve read multiple articles on the subject, I have discussed it in many forums; yet, despite knowing what it is and how to ‘avoid’ it… I still feel like a fraud.
+I’ve heard about Imposter Syndrome many times.
+I’ve read multiple articles on the subject.
+I have discussed it in many forums.
+And yet (even “knowing” what it is and how to “avoid” it), I still feel like a fraud.

-I was recently invited to speak to a group of high-schoolers about the journey of entrepreneurship.
+Back in 2021, I was invited to speak to a group of high-schoolers about the journey of entrepreneurship.

-To say that I was terrified is an understatement.
+To say I was terrified is an understatement.

 The morning of the event I meditated, inhaled deeply, exhaled slowly, blasted some encouraging music, channeled my inner wonder woman power pose… Still, my heart was beating fast, and my palms were sweaty.